 As with any provider, it is truly about the right fit and there are varying degrees of expertise.
 We recommend doing your due diligence by completing a phone interview first.
 Some good questions to ask when interviewing a Board-Certified Lactation Consultant would be:

-- Have you helped mothers induce lactation and breastfeed when they did not give birth, either through surrogacy or adoption?
+- Have you helped intended parents induce lactation and breastfeed when they did not give birth, either through surrogacy or adoption?
 How many cases?
 How successful were they?
+Have you helped trans or non-binary conforming individuals with induced lactation?

 - What is your comfort level and experience level with family building through surrogacy? **This is more of a question to gage their sensitivity.
 Even in 2018, not all health care providers are comfortable or familiar with gestational surrogacy, so this might be something to consider!**